Port Augusta

+Formerly a seaport, the city supports regional agriculture and services many mines in the South Australian interior to its north.
+A significant industry was electricity generation until 2019, when its coal-burning power stations were shut down.
+A solar farm opened in 2020.

 History

-Port Augusta is part of the NukunuBarngarla Aboriginal country.
+Port Augusta is part of Aboriginal Australians' Nukunu country, in which the local language is Barngarla.
+The last speaker of the language died in 1964, but successful efforts have been made to revive it based on a 3500-word dictionary compiled in the 1840s by German Lutheran pastor Clamor Wilhelm Schürmann.
 Its original Barngarla name is Goordnada.

 It is a natural harbour, which was proclaimed on 24 May 1852 by Alexander Elder (brother of Thomas Elder) and John Grainger, having discovered it while aboard the Government schooner Yatala, captained by Edward Dowsett.
 The port was named after Augusta Sophia, Lady Young, the wife of the Governor of South Australia, Sir Henry Edward Fox Young.
 Lady Young was the daughter of Charles Marryat Snr., who had been a slaveholder in the British West Indies.
 Her brother was the Anglican minister Dean of Adelaide Charles Marryat.

 Flora and fauna

 Marine species include resident species and migrating visitors.
 Occasional sightings are made of whales, sunfish, swordfish and turtles.

 Demographics

-According to the 2016 Census, the population of the Port Augusta census area was 12,896 people, making it the third largest urban area after Whyalla and Port Lincoln on the Eyre Peninsula.
-49.3% of the population were female, 83.7% are Australian born and 19.2% were Aboriginal.

-The most popular industries for employment were Technicians and Trades Workers (16%), Community and Personal Service Workers (15.4%) and Clerical and Administrative Workers (13.8%), while the unemployment rate is approximately 7%.
-The median weekly household income is A$789 or more per week, compared with $924 in Adelaide.
-17.4% of the population identify themselves as Catholic, while a higher 26.2% identify with no religion at all.